shidheshh/rapidone/VANNA_AI_FLOW.md

 > This document explains how the AI query system works end-to-end.
 > Starts where AUTH_FLOW.md ends — FastAPI has received the enriched request from .NET with all user context.
-> Covers: database architecture, Vanna training, entity detection, permission enforcement, SQL generation, validation, execution, and response.
+> Covers: database architecture, shared Vanna training with XXX_ placeholder, entity detection, permission enforcement, SQL generation, prefix replacement, validation, execution, and response.

 ---